Body Snatchers (1993 film): Plot

-After hiding Marti and Andy in a warehouse, Steve enters Major Collins' office.
-The hysterical Major tries to call for help, but the line is blocked.
-While swallowing sleep-prevention pills Collins announces that it is too late to run; all they can do is fight.
-Their conversation is interrupted by the arrival of a group of pod people, led by base commander General Platt.
-While Steve hides, the pod people try to convince the Major that the individual is not important, and that only conformity can solve the world's problems.
-The Major shoots himself rather than live in such a world.
+After hiding Marti and Andy in a warehouse, Steve enters Collins' office.
+The hysterical Major calls for help, but the line is blocked.
+A group of pod people arrive, led by base commander General Platt.
+While Steve hides, the pod people try to convince Collins that the individual is not important, and that only conformity can solve the world's problems.
+Collins shoots himself rather than live in such a world.

-Steve returns to his children and tells them to follow him, claiming to have found a way out.
+Steve returns to his children and says he found a way out.
 They drive aimlessly through the military base, as loudspeakers shout out instructions for spreading the invasion by carrying out pods in trucks.
-Realizing that her father was replicated while he was away, Marti swerves the car to the side and tries to escape with her brother.
-Tim, who escaped his former comrades who tried to turn him into one of them, suddenly appears and Marti takes his gun and shoots the Steve duplicate.
-Pod Steve's body shrinks into a mass of seething, bloody goo.
+Realizing that her father was replicated while he was away, Marti swerves the car to the side and tries to escape with Andy.
+Tim arrives and Marti takes his gun and shoots the Steve duplicate.
+Pod-Steve's body shrinks into a mass of goo.

-Tim manages to get hold of a helicopter gunship, but Marti and Andy are taken away by the pod people.
-They sedate both of them and take them to the base infirmary where the remaining human beings are being systematically duplicated by pods.
-Tim is able to rescue Marti, despite her naked pod duplicate trying to seduce him.
-Incomplete, it dies when he pulls its connecting tendrils off Marti.
+Tim gets hold of a helicopter gunship, but Marti and Andy are taken away by the pod people to the base infirmary, where the remaining human beings are being systematically duplicated by pods.
+Tim rescues Marti, despite her pod duplicate having already awakened.
 Marti and Tim leave the building, pretending to be pod people so they can get to Tim's helicopter to escape.
-However, they are spotted by Jenn, now a pod duplicate, who gets suspicious and tells Marti she saw Andy looking for her.
-When Marti reacts by displaying emotion, Jenn responds by giving out a pod scream to alert the other pod people.
-Tim and Marti manage to get in the helicopter and are joined at the last minute by Andy who runs up to them.
-But right after taking off, Andy, who is actually a pod duplicate, attacks both and tries to bring down the helicopter.
-After a short scuffle, a heartbroken Marti is forced to throw Pod-Andy out of the helicopter and he gives out a pod scream while falling to his death.
+Jenn greets them without emotion, but surreptitiously tells Marti she saw Andy looking for her.
+When Marti reacts with interest, Jenn alerts the other pod people.
+Tim and Marti get in the helicopter and Andy runs up to them.
+After taking off, Andy, who is actually a pod duplicate, tries to bring down the helicopter.
+After a scuffle, a heartbroken Marti throws Pod-Andy out of the helicopter to his death.